Honorary Joint Professor, Department of Biochemistry, Yong Loo Lin School of Medicine, NUS.

 Member, American Association for Cancer Research (AACR).

 Member, Tan Kah Kee International Society and the Chinese Biological Investigators Society (CBIS).

-Our future studies will focus on the physiological role of two SNAREs (VAMP8 and VAMP5), three PX-domain sorting nexins (SNX3, SNX12 and SNX27) and Rab34 GTPase by analyzing the knockout mice.
-The mechanism governing the role of TAZ in promoting invasiveness of breast cancer will be studied by focusing on its downstream target genes and interacting proteins.
-The functional and mechanistic aspects of these target genes and partners will be defined.
-In addition, we are also developing a functional secretomics program by systematically analyzing about 500 secreted proteins for their roles in various cellular, physiological and pathological processes with initial focus on identifying those promoting oncogenesis.
+Prof Hong’s future studies will focus on the physiological role of two SNAREs (VAMP8 and VAMP5), three PX-domain sorting nexins (SNX3, SNX12 and SNX27) and two small GTPases (Rab34 and Rab36) by analyzing the knockout mice.
+The mechanism governing the role of TAZ/YAP in promoting invasiveness of breast cancer or other cancers will be studied by focusing on interacting proteins and downstream target genes.
+This is particularly significant because TAZ and YAP are downstream targets of the Hippo pathway.
+The objective is to ultimately identify and design novel candidates that will modulate the activity of TAZ/YAP as either anti-cancer drugs or regenerative medicines for tissue repair.

 - Singh, P., Coe, J. and Hong, W. A role for retinoblastoma protein in potentiating transcriptional activation by the glucocorticoid receptor.
 Nature (1995) 374, 562-565.

 - Subramaniam, V.N., Peter, F., Phil, R., and Hong, W. GS28, a 28 kDa Golgi SNARE that participates in ER-Golgi transport.
 Science (1996) 272, 1161-1163.

 - Lowe, S.L., Peter, F., Subramaniam, V.N., Wong, S.H., and Hong, W. A SNARE involved in protein transport through the Golgi apparatus.
 Nature (1997) 389, 881-884.